Detecting batch effects (Python port)

 • per-marker density curves colored by batch,

-Pass out_dir=... to save all three as PNGs; otherwise the function returns a dict of matplotlib figures you can display inline.
+Pass out_dir=... to save all three as PNGs.
+The function also returns a dict of matplotlib figures for inline inspection.

 figs_express = pc.detect_batch_effect_express(